soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 Alternative Solutions and Rationale 🔍
 --------------------------------------

-> **Purpose**: Describe at least two alternative solutions or approaches to your project.
-Compare these with your chosen solution based on relevant criteria (e.g., feasibility, scalability, cost, performance, usability).
-Explain why you selected your final approach.

 ### Alternative 1
   Physical Weather Station
 - **Description**:
   This alternative would use a pre-built or custom-built weather station in order to collect real-time weather data instead of relying on weather data APIs.

 - **Pros**:
-  - _(List strengths or advantages)_
   - Very accurate local weather readings
   - Less reliant on APIs
   - Cool Factor
 - **Cons**:
-  - _(List weaknesses or limitations)_
   - Weather readings are only accurate within a certain radius of the station.
   - Scalibility is limited by needing physical weather stations at each location.
   - Maintenance / Troubleshooting of the weather station hardware.